 You can view the full report here.

-The report was produced with funding from the Hope and Heal Fund, a project housed under the New Venture Fund and supported by the Foundation’s Local and Emerging Opportunities program.
+The report was produced with funding from the Hope and Heal Fund, a project housed under the New Venture Fund and supported by the Foundation’s Community and Opportunity program.
 The Hope and Heal Fund was established by philanthropic leaders to address the urgent issue of gun violence in California and to model community-based gun violence prevention solutions for the nation.